jagriti10/Car-Simulator/README.md

-# car-simulator-
+# Car-Simulator-
-this project gives us a gist of a simulator  tha how a car works
+This project aims to give us a gist of a simulator and how a car clutch works.We can Understand the working Acceralator and Clutch and its synchronization without a need of car.